Jewellery making: all levels

 - Achieve a high standard of design and craftsmanship

-- Realise your designs by making use of challenging techniques (e.g. stone setting, wax carving, enamelling,
+- Realise your designs by making use of challenging techniques (e.g. stone setting, wax carving, enamelling, chain

 What level is the course and do I need any particular skills?

-You should be able to follow simple written and verbal instructions, demonstrations, hand-outs and health and safety information, and be prepared to take part in group discussions.
+You must be able to follow simple written and verbal instructions, demonstrations, hand-outs and health and safety information, and be prepared to take part in group discussions.
 You should be happy using numbers and able to do simple measurements and calculations.

 How will I be taught, and will there be any work outside the class?

-Through demonstrations, hand-outs, practical activities, group discussions and individual tuition.
+Through demonstrations, handouts, practical activities, group discussions and individual tuition.
 There will be recommendations for books and information on current exhibitions which you can visit in your own time.

 Are there any other costs?
 Is there anything I need to bring?